HiDaN4/cmpe130_spring18_project/README.md

 To build the module, simply run the following command: `bash build.sh`

 The following list describes the separate steps necessary to manually build the interface module:

-1. TODO: FINISH
+1. Run make in `c++` directory
+2. Run `npm run compile` in `nodejs` directory
+3. Move built Node.js module from `nodejs/build/Release/module.node` to `nodejs/lib/module.node`

-### NodeJS
+### Node.js

-The NodeJS backend interfaces with the C++ code through a module, `interface`.
+The Node.js backend interfaces with the C++ code through a module, `interface`.
 The `interface` module contains useful and relevant functions that call functions from the C++ code.
 To build this module simply navigate to the `nodejs` directory in your terminal and run the following command:

 `npm run compile`